bahmutov/ng-simple-webrtc/README.md

 The `message` is automatically JSON stringified and parsed when sent.

-If the page has global variable `peerConnectionConfig`, it will be added to the simple webrtc options during creation.
-Useful for paid ICE/STUN/TURN services, see for example [xirsys.com](http://xirsys.com/simplewebrtc/) documentation.
+If the page has global variable `ngSimpleWebRTC`, certain options will be added to the simple webrtc options during creation. ngSimpleWebRTC.peerConnectionConfig is Useful for paid ICE/STUN/TURN services, see for example [xirsys.com](http://xirsys.com/simplewebrtc/) documentation.
+You may also set `debug` and `socketio` configuration this way.

 ### Small print